Floor Screeding Harlesden

 They'll in addition assess if a structural engineer is necessary to ensure that any load requirements, flex strength and point loadings are followed as outlined by the building regulations.

-A skilled and qualified work force is essential to a successful result and will extend the lifespan of your floor by making use of the correct type of screed for your room's intended purpose.
-Choosing the right screeding materials and the method of installation is critical if you want to finish up with a durable and quality finish for your floor surface.
+The skills and training that a screeding contractor brings to your project should guarantee a high quality outcome and help to extend the lifespan of your flooring.
+Selecting the correct screeding materials and the best installation technique is crucial if you want to end up with a durable and quality finish for your floor.

 Make sure that you get at least 2 or 3 quotes for your Harlesden screeding project and also ask to what standard you are getting each quote.
 The quotation could be based on what is called the Surface Regularity, or SR figure.
 SR2 and SR3 could be less expensive options, but the floor screeding finish may have errors and deviations, whilst SR1 guarantees a pretty much perfect quality of finish.
 Any errors or imperfections in the screeding may cause issues with laying flooring because of flat spots, ridges, indentations in the surface.